serverless/blog/posts/2017-05-24-serverless-v1.14.0.md

 The [Serverless Examples Repository](https://github.com/serverless/examples) is an excellent resource if you want to explore some real world examples and learn more about what Serverless architectures look like.

-## Serverless plugins
+## Serverless Plugins

-Serverless provides a completely customizable and pluggable code base.
-Our community has written a vast amount of awesome plugins you can add to your `serverless.yml` file and therefore enhance the capabilities of the Framework.
+Serverless provides a completely customizable and pluggable codebase.
+Our community has written a vast amount of awesome plugins you can install and therefore enhance the capabilities of the Framework.

 A list with all the different plugins can be found at our [Serverless Plugins Repository](https://github.com/serverless/plugins)

-Don't hestitate to open up a PR there if you've authored or found a new Serverless plugin!
+Don't hestitate to open up a PR over there if you've authored or found a new Serverless plugin!